Sh-B204/ot-ics-dataset-evaluation/README.md

 ## Dataset preparation

-Raw and processed datasets are not committed to the repository because of their size.
+Raw and processed datasets are not committed to the repository.
 See [`data/README.md`](data/README.md).

 To build the two processed benchmarks: